 - Offer at least three of the 12 funded Connecticut CTE Career Clusters:

 - Agriculture, Food and Natural Resources;

 - Architecture and Construction;

 - o Business Management and Administration;

 - Education and Training;

-- Finance;
+- o Finance:

 - Health Science;

 - Hospitality and Tourism;

 - Information Technology;

 - Manufacturing;

-- Marketing;
+- o Marketing;

-- o Science, Technology, Engineering, and Mathematics; and
+- Science, Technology, Engineering, and Mathematics; and

-- Transportation, Distribution, and Logistics.
+- o Transportation, Distribution, and Logistics.

 - Qualify for a minimum allocation of \$15,000 or join in a consortium to meet the minimum allocation requirement, including charter and magnet schools.

 - Identify and report a substantial number of CTE concentrators each year.
-The term "secondary CTE concentrator" means a student served by an eligible recipient who has completed at least two courses in a single career and technical education program of study.
-This means that once a student completes two courses in a single CTE program or program of study, that student is counted as a CTE concentrator.